Quick links: Modules | Fees and Funding | Entry Requirements | How to apply

 The Autism (Adults) programme is a distance learning programme which is studied part-time.
 It is appropriate for practitioners working with adults across the autism spectrum in a range of services and in both specialist and mainstream environments.
 The course draws upon your own experience as a practitioner, and through the set assessments, you will consider how your learning informs your practice.

-The University of Birmingham is the leading provider of degree-level education in autistic spectrum disorders in the UK - offering Professional Development courses at both undergraduate and postgraduate levels.
+The University of Birmingham is a leading provider of degree-level education in autistic spectrum disorders in the UK - offering Professional Development courses at both undergraduate and postgraduate levels.
 Our courses develop real insight and encourage reflective practice.
 You will be tutored by senior practitioners and researchers in the field who work within the Autism Centre for Education and Research (ACER).
 You will have access to an extensive library, research materials and a large online community of students in the field of autism.
 Academic credits and qualifications can be used as a springboard to further study and we accept both vocational and academic qualifications as entry criteria.

 Download information on all the postgraduate study programmes in the School of Education (PDF)